larsskaug/bowling/README.md

 `sbt run`

-To run on a different port, use
+To specify a diferent port than the default (9000), run

 `sbt "run 9001"`